cybertraining-dsc/fa20-523-312/project/project.md

 # Aquatic Toxicity Analysis with the aid of Autonomous Surface Vehicle (ASV)

 - [x] Please use references instead of using URLs to cite the work.
+(Response: Appropriate references have been incorporated.)
 - [ ] Benchmark the separate parts of your analysis
 - [ ] verify if you need time on the x axis, datapoints would not allow to relate the points if they are gathered in different time intervals.
 THis has to be clarified while revieing the original data,
 - [ ] some plots seem only to be distinguished by the plotstyle but may not be content different.
 PLease verify